-Kevin T. Walsh, Vice President, Senior Credit Officer of Our Advisor.
-Mr. Walsh has been the Senior Credit Officer of our Advisor since joining our Advisor in March 2006.
-Mr. Walsh is responsible for the underwriting of initial investments and the ongoing review of the portfolio accounts.
+Kevin T. Walsh, Managing Director, Technology - West Coast of Our Advisor.
+Mr. Walsh was appointed Managing Director, Technology - West Coast as of January 2017.
+Prior to that appointment Mr. Walsh was the Senior Credit Officer of our Advisor since joining our Advisor in March 2006.
+Mr. Walsh was responsible for the underwriting of initial investments and the ongoing review of the portfolio accounts.
 Mr. Walsh has over 18 years of experience working with early stage, venture backed technology and life science companies.
 Prior to joining our Advisor in March 2006, Mr. Walsh was a Senior Vice President and Market Manager for Bridge Bank's Technology Banking and Capital Finance Divisions from September 2004 to March 2006 where he was responsible for new business generation as well as risk management activities within the Bank's asset-based lending sector.
 Prior to Bridge Bank, Mr. Walsh was a Vice President and Relationship Manager for Silicon Valley Bank in the Communication & Electronics Practice from September 1994 to June 2004.
 Mr. Walsh is a graduate of the California State University at Hayward, where he earned a Bachelor of Science degree in Business Administration.